Charlene balances a symbiotic relationship between art, illustration, and art education; each area influences and

 My post secondary studies began in graphic design––a logical choice, given the family business.
 I found “my people” in that creative environment.
 After graduation, I worked in the advertising industry, honing my graphic skills to the level of shrewd meticulousness.
 My most enjoyable projects involved illustration.

 That chapter of commercial work came to a close after a two-month backpacking adventure throughout South East Asia, where my husband and I stumbled upon teaching positions at an international school in Bangkok.
 I happily shifted my creative momentum into art education; I loved seeing through the eyes of children.
 All the while, I continued to illustrate and paint.

 The half-year contract turned into 17 years abroad.
 After Bangkok, I taught drawing and painting at a boarding school in Switzerland.
 It was perfect; I walked 7 minutes to my classroom with a view of the mountains.
 Alongside, I completed my masters in international education.
 But it was in London, with two little children, that I fully redirected my precious time into the full attention to artwork and illustration.
 I attended illustration conferences, participating in group exhibitions, and organised a solo exhibition at a local gallery.

 I arrived in Qatar with this growing body of work, experience, and focus on visual literacy.
 In my nine years here, I have contributed to projects with museums, schools, and educational institutions.
 I have also taught community classes at VCU-Q for the majority of those years.
 Classes relate to visual literacy for adults who work with children, illustration and visual storytelling, and reinvigorating drawing and painting practices.
 Regardless of the boarders I live within, my artistic viewpoint of reality develops and evolves.
 I am thankful for the relationships that have come out of this creative exploration.

-Masters in Gallery and Museum Practice (Distinction), UCL-Q, 2020
+Masters in Gallery and Museum Practice (Distinction), University College of London – Qatar, 2020

 Masters in Education (Hons), Endicott College, Switzerland campus, 2010

-Bachelor of Fine Art (Hons), University of Manitoba, 2007
+Bachelor of Fine Art (Hons), University of Manitoba, Canada, 2007

-Diploma in Advanced Graphic Design (Hons), Red River College (full-time 1-year program), 2000
+Diploma in Advanced Graphic Design (Hons), Red River College, Canada, 2000